fuzziqersoftware/newserv/README.md

     * `$next`: Warps yourself to the next area.
     * `$swa`: Enables or disables switch assist.
 When enabled, the server will attempt to automatically unlock two-player doors in solo games if you step on both switches sequentially.
     * `$item <desc>` (or `$i <desc>`): Create an item. `desc` may be a description of the item (e.g. "Hell Saber +5 0/10/25/0/10") or a string of hex data specifying the item code.
 Item codes are 16 hex bytes; at least 2 bytes must be specified, and all unspecified bytes are zeroes.
 If you are on the proxy server, you must not be using Blue Burst for this command to work.
 On the game server, this command works for all versions.
+    * `$unset <index>`: In an Episode 3 battle, removes one of your set cards from the field. `<index>` is the index of the set card as it appears on your screen - 1 is the card next to your SC's icon, 2 is the card to the right of 1, etc. This does not cause a Hunters-side SC to lose HP, as they normally do when their items are destroyed.

 * Configuration commands
     * `$event <event>`: Sets the current holiday event in the current lobby.
 Holiday events are documented in the "Using $event" item in the information menu.
 If you're on the proxy server, this applies to all lobbies and games you join, but only you will see the new event - other players will not.